 Pizza is certainly the queen of Neapolitan food.
 Sometimes I wonder if there is a single person on this planet who does not like pizza.
 Pizzerias are everywhere, in every single country, and they are very popular.
-On this matter, we should thank American-Italians, since the worldwide pizza craziness originates in America and from there spread over the planet, long before us the lucky ones visited Italy.
-You know where you can have the best pizza in New York, in London, in Tokyo, in your home town; but trust me, you have not tasted the real thing if have not visited Napoli!
+On this matter, we should thank American-Italians, since the worldwide pizza craziness originates in America and from there spread over the planet, long before us the lucky ones visit Italy.
+You know where you can have the best pizza in New York, in London, in Tokyo, in your home town; but trust me, you have want to taste the real thing you mut visit Napoli!

 Before coming to Napoli, I read every single article about where to find the best pizza in the city.
 During the first days of my holidays there, I was trying to find the pizzeria I had saved in my “favorite list” on Google maps.
 Then I realized, that there was not a single place, where the pizza was not good.

 Pizza is the most popular and best-known creation of all Neapolitan cuisine.
-It soon became very popular among the people as well as barons or princes: it was present in the Bourbon court.
-King Ferdinand I experienced cooking pizza in Capodimonte's porcelain ovens.
+It is very popular among the "commons" as well as among barons and princes.
+Pizza already was present in the Bourbon court.
+King Ferdinand I experienced pizza baked in Capodimonte's porcelain ovens.

 After Italian unification, the new kings were also attracted by this southern food.
 The pizzaiolo Raffaele Esposito created in 1889, in honor to queen Margherita of Savoy, a “nationalistic pizza”, where the colors of the Italian flag were represented by the mozzarella (white), tomato (red) and basil (green).
 Since then this pizza is known as “pizza Margherita”.